jraygauthier/jrg-slides-plantuml/README.md

 Credits to the original author of the multiple plantuml example taken either as is or adapted from <https://plantuml.com/>.

+Credits to some of my colleagues for landing me some more concrete diagrams of their own:

+ -  *Francis Lachapelle*: Timing diagram example

 [available *en français*]: https://amotus.github.io/jrg-slides-plantuml/.
 [nix]: https://nixos.org/nix/download.html